pluralsh/documentation/getting-started/getting-started.md

 This doc gives more details on launching AMIs if you are unfamiliar: [https://aws.amazon.com/premiumsupport/knowledge-center/launch-instance-custom-ami/](https://aws.amazon.com/premiumsupport/knowledge-center/launch-instance-custom-ami/).
 You'll want to select "Public images" within the ami search bar and you can use the ami id embedded in the `artifact_id` in our manifests, eg `ami-0249247d5fc865089`.
 Be sure to chose the one for the appropriate region.
 {% endtab %}
 {% endtabs %}

-{% hint style="warning" %}
-Before you proceed, make sure that your cloud provider CLI is properly configured and updated to the latest version.
-If you aren't sure about how to do that, refer to [this guide](../reference/configuring-cloud-provider.md).
-If it is not configured correctly, Plural will fail and won't be able to create resources on your behalf.
-{% endhint %}

 ## Create your Plural Repo